Suddenly (1954 film)

 Suddenly is a 1954 black and white American noir crime film directed by Lewis Allen with a screenplay written by Richard Sale.
 The drama stars Frank Sinatra and Sterling Hayden, and features James Gleason and Nancy Gates.

-The story concerns a small California town whose tranquility is shattered when the train of the president of the United States is scheduled to make a stop in the town, and a hired assassin and his henchmen take over a home that provides a perfect vantage point from which to assassinate the president.
+The story concerns a small California town whose tranquility is shattered when the train of the president of the United States is scheduled to make a stop there, and a hired assassin and his henchmen take over a home that provides a perfect vantage point from which to assassinate the president.

 Plot

-In post-war America, a train carrying the president of the United States is scheduled to make a stop in the small town of Suddenly, California.
-Claiming to be FBI agents checking up on security before the president’s arrival, three men arrive at the home of the Bensons: Ellen, a widow, her young son “Pidge,” and her father-in-law, “Pop” Benson.
-The house is on top of a hill that looks down on the station where the presidential train is scheduled to stop, making it a perfect perch from which to shoot the president when his train stops.
-However, it soon becomes clear that the men are not Government agents but assassins, led by the ruthless John Baron, who take over the house and hold the family hostage, planning to shoot the president from a window in the home which has a good view of the railway station.
+A train carrying the president of the United States is scheduled to make a stop in the small town of Suddenly, California.
+Claiming to be part of the FBI detail checking up on security before the president's arrival, three men arrive at the home of the Benson family: Ellen, an over-protective war widow, her young son “Pidge”, and her father-in-law, “Pop” Benson.
+The house is on top of a hill overlooking the station, making it a perfect perch from which to shoot the president.
+However, it soon becomes clear that the men are not government agents but assassins, led by the ruthless John Baron, who take over the house and hold the family hostage.

 Sheriff Tod Shaw arrives with Dan Carney, the Secret Service agent in charge of the president's security detail.
-When he does, Baron and his gangsters shoot Carney dead and a bullet fractures Shaw's left arm.
-Baron straightens his arm and lets him go to the bedroom.
-Mrs Benson puts his arm in a sling and they all return to watch the events unfold.

-Baron boasts about the Silver Star he won in the war for killing 16 Japs.
-(He later changes the story to killing 27 Jerries.)
-They set up a G/K.43 service rifle at the window, secured to a metal table.
-Baron explains he has nothing against the president but he is being paid $500,000 to kill him and money is his only motive.
-He has been paid half up front.
+When he does, Baron and his gangsters shoot Carney dead and a bullet fractures Shaw's arm.
+Baron straightens his arm and lets him go to the bedroom where Mrs Benson puts his arm in a sling.
+All are threatened that Pidge will be shot if they do not keep quiet and Baron boasts about the Silver Star he won in the war for killing a large number of the enemy.
+He explains that he has nothing against the president but is being paid $500,000 to kill him and money is his only motive.
+He has already been paid half up-front.

-Pop broke the TV earlier and the TV repair man arrives amid the scene.
-All are threatened that the kid will be shot if they do not obey.

-Baron sends Benny, one of his two henchmen, to check on the president's schedule, but shortly after confirming to Baron that the train is scheduled to stop in Suddenly at 5 p.m., Benny is killed in a shootout with the police.
-Meanwhile, Jud, a television repairman, has shown up at the house and also becomes a hostage.
-Pidge goes to his grandfather's dresser to get some medication and notices a fully loaded revolver which he replaces with his toy cap gun.